-SFD undertakes screening of the subproject proposals and classifies subprojects into high, substantial, moderate, and low.
-The classification is based on the significance of impacts which depend on the type, location, sensitivity, and scale of the subproject and the nature and magnitude of its potential environmental impacts.
-Accordingly, Low Risk are those which are known to have no adverse environmental and social impacts and accordingly will not require any further assessment or follow-up.
-Substantial risk are those that are likely to have limited adverse environmental and social impacts that are temporary and/or site specific and can be reduced/avoided/mitigated with the implementation of appropriate mitigation measures, and these subprojects would require a scoping to be undertaken and a limited site specific Environmental and Social Management Plan is prepared.
-High Risk will be excluded from funding.
+Substantial risks interventions are those that are likely to have limited adverse environmental and social impacts that are temporary and/or site specific and can be reduced/avoided/mitigated with the implementation of appropriate mitigation measures, and these subprojects would require a scoping to be undertaken and, in this case, a limited site specific Environmental and Social Management Plan is prepared.

-At the design stage, a checklist of expected environmental and social impacts to be addressed is completed by assigned Environmental and social specialist.
+At the design stage, a checklist of expected environmental and social impacts to be addressed is completed by an assigned Environmental and social specialist.
 This is an important stage as it will pave the way for the implementation and operation stages.
 All the expected environmental and social impacts will be identified at this stage and the mitigation measures will be designed and incorporated in the subproject design and tender documents, particularly, in the BoQ so that it becomes obligatory.
 The checklist contains questions about the expected environmental and social mitigation measures to be included in the project documents for each type of intervention and the answer will be "Yes" or "No".
 If the answer is "No", then the consultant will need to justify this in the design report, and also include the completed checklist as an annex to the design report

 If the sub-project involves more than one type of activity, all relevant checklists should be completed.
-Screening results in substantial and moderate will require development of ESMPs by SFD safeguard team and will be sent to UNDP and WB for clearance as well as be recorded in the MIS.
+Screening results in substantial and moderate will require development of ESAPs and ESMPs by SFD / PWP safeguard team and will be sent to UNDP and WB for clearance as well as be recorded in the MIS.
 SMEPS applies similarly as SFD and will develop ESMPs regarding MFI and MSME and applies the WB's ESSs and UNDP's SESs, if the risk is categorized as moderate or substantial.